-The lingual nerve provides senses to the tongue's anterior two-thirds, as well as to the sublingual region surrounding it.
+The lingual nerve provides senses to the tongue's front two-thirds, as well as to the underside that surrounds it.
 It branches off the mandibular nerve and twists around the submandibular duct to reach the tongue.
 The facial nerve's chorda tympani is one of the nerve fibers the lingual nerve carries to the skull, a process by which the lingual nerve allows taste to be transmitted to the brain.
-In turn, this information is returned to the anterior two-thirds of the tongue.
+This information is then returned to the front two-thirds of the tongue.